Updated: Preparing Retirees for the TCJA Sunset

 If you’re charitably inclined, you want to ensure your money does the most good.
 Donating in a tax-efficient manner can help you achieve more of your goals.
 In this case, you might want to delay some charitable giving.

 With the current higher standard deduction, strategies like bunching donations are more common.
 However, if the standard deduction is reduced, many more people will benefit from itemizing deductions.
-Therefore, you may want to donate on more of an annual basis versus making large contributions in some years and not others.
+Therefore, you may want to donate annually rather than making large contributions in some years and not others.

 Capital Gains Considerations Before the TCJA Expiration

 There’s one area where there’s almost no change – long-term capital gains tax rates for individuals.
-There could be changes since short-term capital gains are taxed at your marginal tax rates.
+We had anticipated there could be changes since short-term capital gains are taxed at your marginal tax rates.
 Understanding how capital gains can push you into higher tax brackets is also important.

-Required Minimum Distributions: Planning Ahead for Higher Tax Rates
+Required Minimum Distributions: Planning for Higher Tax Rates

-If you’re headed toward RMDs, then the TCJA sunset could be a double whammy.
+If you’re headed toward RMDs, then the TCJA sunset could have been a double whammy.
 If your tax rates go up and RMDs push you into a higher tax bracket, it would cause a mess.
-Now is the time to explore tax-saving strategies and analyze how you’ll be affected.

 Seeking Professional Guidance to Navigate Changing Tax Laws

 At NextGen Wealth, we monitor current changes for our clients.
-More importantly, we conduct in-depth analyses and planning to ensure our clients don’t miss out on opportunities to maximize their retirement.
+More importantly, we conduct in-depth analysis and planning to ensure our clients don’t miss opportunities to maximize their retirement.

 Contact us today to see if we’re a good fit and schedule your free financial assessment.
-Start planning your retirement and take action to prepare for the TCJA sunset today!
+Start planning your retirement and take action today!